naush/rail_chaser/README.md

 ## Rail Chaser
-Finds the minimum set of specs based on dependency analysis.
+Find the minimum set of specs based on dependency analysis.

 ## Install